THE ROOTS OF AUTHENTICITY

-The way we know when we are being authentic is whether the version of ourselves we are around people is the same version we aren’t afraid to be behind closed doors.
-Frankly, that is the best ‘self’ we can manage to embrace because, alternatively, with so many layers of secrets, all authenticity gets lost in the enormous black abyss of duplicity.
+Authenticity is one of our greatest gifts to ourselves.
+The way we know we are being authentic is whether we are the same around people as we are behind closed doors.
+Frankly, this is the best ‘self’ we can manage to express because, alternatively, with so many layers of “the unseen,” authenticity can get lost in the enormous black abyss of duplicity and facades.

 One truth that I love to refer back to is the authenticity of Jesus Christ.
-Even as the Pharisees would try to trap Him in a political or theological lie, He always had a valid rebuttal that minimized their redundant religious quarrels.
-Jesus’ authenticity drew crowds around Him, and His character was genuinely loving, compassionate, confident, knowledgeable; obstinate, and never unfair.
-His words were used for the amelioration of others, and His rebukes were always righteous.
-As the opposite—an unauthentic person draws hypocrisy into their soul, dividing their ratiocination between self-deprecation and extrapolation of self-worth by worldly judgment.
+Even as the Pharisees would try to trap Him in a political or theological lie, He always minimized their religious quarrels with a more powerful rebuttal.
+Jesus’ authenticity drew crowds around Him.
+His character was genuinely loving, bold, obstinately true.
+His words were used for the amelioration of others; His rebukes always righteous.
+Oppositely, an inauthentic person draws hypocrisy inside, dividing their ratiocination between self-deprecation and the extrapolation of self-worth by worldly judgment.

-No, we can’t stop others from judging us, this is absolutely true.
-But what we can do, what we do, in fact, have control over– is the way we deal with others’ judgment.
-The weight we put on the opinion of the people we feel judged by reveals a lot about our dependency on their approval for our self-validation.
-The world is transformed day by day, just as we are.
-But transformation can mean improving oneself, or deteriorating and falling apart.
 Amelioration is the betterment of something.
-The amelioration of a person means to better oneself; straightening out your priorities, and choosing to love rather than being hollow or selfish.
-Deterioration of character is the choice to allow the world and all its criticism to conquer our minds, our choices, and lastly our actions.
-Letting this happen is the picture of giving back to the world what we receive from it: pain, bitterness, judgment, anger, and resentment.
-These feelings are all valid, but they are not the effective constituents of building the road to the improvement of our best selves.
-Our best selves would not ridicule, vindicate, or even the score with those who have caused us turmoil and hardship; Jesus taught that by example by dying on the cross when He’d done nothing wrong.
+The amelioration of a person means to better oneself; straightening out our priorities, and choosing to love rather than being selfish.
+The deterioration of character is our choice to allow the criticism of this world to conquer our thoughts, our choices, and lastly, our actions.
+Letting this happen is the picture of giving back to the world what we receive from it: pain, bitterness, judgment, and resentment.
+These, however, are not effective constituents for self-improvement.
+Our best selves would not ridicule, vindicate, or even the score with those who caused us turmoil and hardship; Jesus taught this to us by dying on the cross when He’d done no wrong.

-I challenge you to see for yourself what your own authenticity looks like, and to burrow through what may be causing you to procrastinate, or to altogether be afraid of what the best version of you looks like to you.
+I challenge you to see for yourself as authenticity shapes you, and to burrow through what may be causing you to procrastinate, or altogether be afraid of what the best version of you looks like.
 Genuineness comes with accepting who we are, which means liking who we are—flaws and all.
-Whether you have a lisp, curly hair, or you have a dancing style that others may give strange looks to–none of these should stop you from being you, always!
-These are merely examples, but the point is that of all the multifarious ways people are unique, different, and stand out, may very well not always be welcomed by the world.
-That is just a truth we have to accept while living in a world corrupted with sin, a heavy cesspool of judgment, and poorly developed faith in a God who we are designed to find our purpose, worth, and validation in anyways; not the world.
-This doesn’t make you any less worth who you are, and this can’t stop you from being more like you every day.
-Whether you sing loud in the shower, or you listen to one song every day for hours back-to-back, there is nothing wrong with you having parts of your character which others simply don’t understand or appreciate.
-These are still parts of you which do not change your worth!
-In fact, these define you more because they come from within.
-They make you smile, they inspire you to think and be what others aren’t.
-And others could never be you.
+All the multifarious ways people are unique, different, and stand out, may not always be welcomed by the world.
+That is a truth we have to accept while living in a world corrupted by sin.
+This doesn’t make us any less worth who we are, and this shouldn’t stop us from being more like ourselves.
+Whether you to sing loud in the shower, or you listen to one song every day for hours back-to-back, there is nothing wrong with having parts of your character which others simply don’t understand or appreciate.
+These are still parts of you which do not change your worth.
+In fact, these define you more because they are unique to you.
+They inspire you to think and be what others aren’t, and others could never be you.

 There is nothing quite more extraordinary than being who you are, all the time.
-Being anyone else is robbing the world of something magnificent, treasurable, and worthy of being seen, noticed, and experienced.
-If you find several who can’t notice that, just keep on being you.
-Someone will see you and love what they witness.
+Being anyone else is robbing the world of something magnificent, treasurable, and unique.
+If you find others who don’t take notice, just keep on being you.
+Someone will see you and love what they find.
 You are a sight and a character to behold, and everything about you is screaming that.
-Let those who have ears to hear and eyes to see appreciate the parts of you which no one else can replicate or copy, and witness the parts of you that can inspire, motivate, and bring others to their best authentic self as well.
+Let those who have ears to hear and eyes to see appreciate the parts of you which no one else can replicate or copy; to witness the parts of you that inspire, motivate, and bring out the most authentic aspects from others as well.
 We are all inspirations.
-We are all role models—if we bring out our most authentic selves and allow them to bloom in all their likeness.
+We are all role models—if we bring out our most authentic selves and allow them to bloom.

 In closing this post, I want to mention how I love the concept of a flower being an exemplar of authenticity, as inanimate as a flower is.
-This example is an illustration that, like a flower, we need to be exactly the way we were made to be.
-A flower can’t really be anything but a flower, and we can’t be anything but human, but a flower won’t try to be a different kind of flower, so we should we try to pretend we are like someone else?
+Like a flower, we need to be exactly the way we were designed to be.
+A flower can’t be anything but a flower, and we can’t be anything but human.
+But, a flower won’t try to be a different kind of flower, so, why should we pretend we are like someone or something we’re not?
 A flower is a flower, or it’s nothing at all.
-What does that say about you?
+What does that say about us?
 What does that say about us as a society?

-You were meant to be seen.
-You have much to show the world.
-And they have much to see and learn from you.
+We were meant to be seen and embraced, and we have much to show the world.
+The world has much to see and learn from us.
 We all have something to learn from each other.
 And when we finally get through to someone, we can point them towards the Source of all authenticity: Christ Himself.

-Take your first step and show them what you’re made of.
+Take your first step and show the world what you’re made of.
 The world needs the real you.